Geoffrey O'Hara

-Geoffrey O'Hara (February 2, 1882 – January 31, 1967) was a Canadian American composer, singer and music professor.
+Geoffrey O'Hara (February 2, 1882 – January 31, 1967) was a Canadian-American composer, singer and music professor.

 Early life

 O'Hara was born in Chatham, Ontario, Canada.
 He initially planned a military career.
 O'Hara entered the Royal Military College of Canada in Kingston, Ontario at age 18 and he trained with the 1st Hussars.
 He had to abandon his military career upon the death of his father, Robert O'Hara.

 Career

 He moved to the United States in 1904, the same year he began performing in Vaudeville.
 He began recording for Edison Records in 1905.
 In 1913 O'Hara undertook the recording of traditional Indian songs on behalf of the American government.
 He was recorded on phonograph cylinder lecturing about the complexity of the music as well as singing and playing several types of Navajo traditional songs in 1914.
 During World War I, he was a singing instructor of patriotic songs for American troops.

-O'Hara lectured on music and songwriting, and held positions at Teachers' College of Columbia University (1936–37), Huron College and the University of South Dakota, where he later received and honorary Doctor of Music degree in 1947.
+O'Hara lectured on music and songwriting and held positions at Teachers' College of Columbia University (1936–37), Huron College and the University of South Dakota, where he later received an honorary Doctor of Music degree in 1947.
 He lectured for the remainder of his life.
 In 1920, O'Hara helped organize The Composers' and Lyric Writers' Protective League.
 He also was a board member of the American Society of Composers, Authors, and Publishers (ASCAP), was the president of the Composers-Authors Guild, and served in the United Service Organizations (USO).

 He was a National Patron of Delta Omicron, an international professional music fraternity.